grantbow/fit/README.md

 # Sample Usage
-If an environment variable named PMIT is set, that directory will be used to create and maintain issues, otherwise the bug command will walk up the tree until it finds somewhere with a subdirectory named "issues".
+If an environment variable named PMIT is set, that directory will be used to create and maintain issues as an 'issues' directory, otherwise the bug command will walk up the tree until it finds somewhere with a subdirectory named "issues".
 Examples assume you are already in a directory tracked by git.
 To get started simply `mkdir issues`.